Fast American Option Pricing using Nonlinear Stencils: American Put Option Under the Black-Scholes-Merton Model

-Similar to the BOPM for American option, we also define the green zone and red zone in the following: \begin{definition} We call that $v_k^n$ is in green zone when $k \Delta s \leq \tilde{L}(n\Delta \tau )$ and red zone when $k \Delta s > \tilde{L}(n\Delta \tau )$. \end{definition} To apply (\ref{bsmG})--(\ref{bsmG2}), we need to determine the form of $\tilde{L}((n+1)\Delta \tau)$ which does not have an analytical form even though it has asymptotic results \cite{alobaidi2001asymptotic,} or approximation results \cite{zhu2007calculating,zhu2006new}.
-We will not use those results for our algorithm.
-We will use the following theorem from \cite{chen2007mathematical} instead: \begin{theorem} The early exercise boundary curve $\tilde{L}(\tau)$ is monotonically decreasing \cite{chen2007mathematical}. \end{theorem}
+Similar to the BOPM for American option, we define the green zone and the red zone: \begin{definition} We call that $v_k^n$ is in the green zone when $k \Delta s \leq \tilde{L}(n\Delta \tau )$, otherwise it is in the red zone. \end{definition} To apply Equations (\ref{bsmG})--(\ref{bsmG2}), we need to determine the form of $\tilde{L}((n+1)\Delta \tau)$ which has no analytical form, although it has asymptotic results \cite{alobaidi2001asymptotic} or approximation results \cite{zhu2007calculating,zhu2006new}.
+Instead we can use the following theorem from \cite{chen2007mathematical}: \begin{theorem}[\cite{chen2007mathematical}] The early exercise boundary curve $\tilde{L}(\tau)$ is monotonically decreasing. \end{theorem}